 Airbus’ decision to re-engine most of its narrowbody family boosts Bombardier’s CSeries program rather than hindering sales, says the Canadian manufacturer’s top aerospace executive.
 The European airframer claims its plan to offer two new engines on its A320, A321 and A319 starting in late 2012 makes the CSeries’ business case redundant.
 But Guy Hachey, president and chief operating officer for Bombardier Aerospace, not only dismisses such claims, he also counters that Airbus’ ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Bombardier Believes Airbus NEO Endorses CSeries Business Case".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Bombardier Believes Airbus NEO Endorses CSeries Business Case".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.